 While the rigatoni cooks, heat a large non-stick pan over medium-high heat.
 When hot, add 1 tbsp oil (dbl for 4 ppl), then meatballs.
 Pan-fry, turning meatballs often, until golden-brown on all sides, 2-3 min.
 Add mirepoix.
 Cook, stirring often, until softened, 2-3 min.

-Add crushed tomatoes, garlic, reserved pasta water, tomato sauce, remaining Italian Seasoning, white wine vinegar and remaining pesto to the meatballs.
+Add crushed tomatoes, reserved pasta water, tomato sauce, remaining Italian Seasoning and remaining pesto to the meatballs.
 Season with salt and pepper.
 Cook, stirring often, until slightly thickened and meatballs are cooked through, 2-3 min.**

 Divide rigatoni between bowls.
 Top with meatballs and Sunday sauce.
 Sprinkle parsley and remaining Parmesan over top.